theplatapi/ClimateStationVisualizer/README.md

 13) [] Improve station colors
         [] Find out actual domain of temperatures
         [] Get an accurate range of colors climate visualizations use
-14) [] Improve histogram selector
+14) [] Improve histogram
+        [] Selector
-        [] Make drag shape a fixed rectangle that can draw much easier [] Disable its selection, so nothing appears when clicked on exiting
+          [] Make drag shape a fixed rectangle that can draw much easier [] Disable its selection, so nothing appears when clicked on exiting [] Improve first draw time
+        [] Pass clicks through to Cesium
 12) [] Change viewer clock
       [x] Disable play before data is loaded
       [x] Disable ability to change speedup